-FRE 111 Elementary French I3003Prerequisites:Proficiency in Reading - A grade of "C" or better in ENG 085 or RED 080 OR minimum Accuplacer score of 57 on ReadingORCorequisites:FRE 181
+FRE 111 Elementary French I

+Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 085 or RED 080 OR minimum

+Corequisites: FRE 181

 This course introduces the fundamental elements of the French language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
-Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written French and demonstrate cultural awareness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/ fine arts.
+Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written French and demonstrate cultural awareness. has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/ fine arts.
 This course may meet the second SACS humanities/ fine arts requirement for AA, AS, and AFA programs.